In deepest Dorset with Thomas Hardy

 Today the travel books on my coffee table, meekly awaiting judgement, are alive to the modern world and how it is turning.
 Almost all are reaching across cultures and eras to tell us – and sometimes warn us – about the forces unleashed by our new world disorder.
 Together they are defining a new territory for travel writing.

 In the age of fake news, they offer us the testimony of the traveller, the first-hand report of what is actually going on across our troubled world.
-As the poet WH Auden once wrote, in a decade not unlike our own: ‘Consider this and in our time.’
+As the poet WH Auden once wrote, in ‘a low dishonest decade’ not unlike our own: ‘Consider this and in our time.’

 So here are some of the shortlist chosen for this year’s award.
 Quietest of them all was Richard Bassett’s Last Days in Old Europe, whose title says it all.
 A gentle memoir of living in places that once were part of the glittering Hapsburg empire, it offered a poignant reminder that superpowers can fall apart.